Introduction to Narcissism

 Most narcissists aren't in therapy, and even if they are, may not be diagnosed as NPD.
 Psychologists freely admit this, as well as the frustration and impossibility of working effectively with NPD's.

 By definition, narcissists severely lack humility and will avoid admitting there's something wrong with them at all costs.
 Most narcissists in therapy are forced there by the courts, or have arrived for 'other' reasons such as alcoholism or a divorce.
 They usually don't show up to deal with 'narcissistic' behaviour.
 If narcissism is confronted, most narcissists will discredit the therapy and leave.
 The remaining ones will only do a few sessions at most.

 I estimate that up to 16% of society is severely narcissistic.
 This is almost 1 in every 6 people.
 I believe this is a much more accurate assessment.
-What is frightening is: narcissists are extremely emotionally insecure (despite the outer charisma) and seek love partners frenetically, and as per my alert to women - male narcissists are more successful in hooking and retaining their relationships, therefore creating severe psychological damage (at the very least) to women.
+What is frightening is: narcissists are extremely emotionally insecure (despite the outer charisma) and seek love partners frenetically.
+Most narcissists are very successful in hooking people into relationships.
 When you read on you'll understand how this is achieved.

 I believe the root of domestic violence is narcissism, and until society as a whole understands and heals this malignancy every part of our world suffers.
 What takes place in the world starts within the home.

 The Real Cause of Narcissism

 Why has narcissism permeated our world?

 The answer: Because we have not evolved (as a world society) to understand the necessity to create an authentic emotional self.